ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         carthage bootstrap --platform ios
         ```

-        This will build the AppAuth framework for `iOS` in your project under `Carthage` directory, according to the dependency specified in `Cartfile` and to the provided `--platform` option.
+        This will build the AppAuth framework for `iOS` in your project under `Carthage` directory, according to the dependency specified in `Cartfile` and the provided `--platform` option.

         > Not providing the platform option will result in building frameworks for all supported platforms, which won't hurt but may prove unnecessary.